Welcome to today's edition of the Rush 24-7 podcast.

 It's plain as day for all to see.

-Those include Bush's controversial domestic surveillance program, another contemptible lie in the media, the indictments of a top White House official and a congressional leader, and the unfolding scandal centered on former lobbyist Jack Abramov.
+Those include Bush's controversial domestic surveillance program, another contemptible lie in the media, the indictments of a top White House official and a congressional leader, and the unfolding scandal centered on former lobbyist Jack Abramoff.

-That that basket, the Abramov basket, this uh scandal thing.
+That's what they've put their eggs in, that basket, the Abramoff basket, this scandal thing.

 Public does.